google/orbax/docs/checkpoint.md

 synchronously given a specific `directory`.
 The save operation should not be atomic, since this functionality is handled by `Checkpointer`.

+### Checkpointer vs. CheckpointHandler

+The need for a division of labor between `Checkpointer` and `CheckpointHandler` is not always obvious, but we have found that the design increases modularity and reduces code duplication.

+This is most obvious when it comes to async checkpointing.
+The logic required to manage a background thread is complex, and we wish to centralize it in a single location rather than requiring every user with a new type to implement themselves in their own `CheckpointHandler`.
+We also wish to provide a synchronous `Checkpointer` in a separate implementation rather than requiring all users to go through `AsyncCheckpointer`.
+This object can be much simpler to use and understand.
+However, we need an additional layer represented by the `CheckpointHandler` to implement type-specific logic, so that `Checkpointer` and `AsyncCheckpointer` may share code.

+Finally, atomicity is handled at the `Checkpointer` layer, again so that it need not be re-implemented for every custom type.
+Furthermore, logic ensuring atomicity may be implemented in different ways on different file systems, therefore requiring a more modular design.

 ### AsyncCheckpointHandler

 A special interface inheriting from `CheckpointHandler`,